av1shek/Springboot-CRUD-application/spring-boot-hello-world/README.md

-# Spring Boot Hello World
+# Spring Boot CRUD Application

-**A simple Spring Boot 2.x app to send hello world message to a user**
+**A simple Spring Boot 2.x app to perform CRUD operations**

 ## How to Run Application